Weather Averages for Menorca in October

 12th October 2014

-National Day in Menorca is celebrated throughout the whole of the island and is a rather low-key event.
+National Day is celebrated throughout the whole of the Menorca and is a rather low-key event.
 Although there aren’t really any festivals or activities held on this day, it’s safe to say that almost all major shops, banks and supermarkets will be closed, so make sure you stock up on essentials beforehand if you don’t want to go without.

 Festa d’es Butifarra